-Prerequisite: ENVS 201 with a minimum grade of D and ENVS 202 with a minimum grade of D and ENVS 203 with a minimum grade of D and ENVS 449 with a minimum grade of D.
+Prerequisite: ENVS 201 with a minimum grade of D and ENVS 202 with a minimum grade of D and ENVS 203 with a minimum grade of D.

 ENVS 470.
 Independent Study.
 1 to 3 Hours.

 Study of a specific topic in environmental students under the direction of a departmental faculty member.
 The readings, program of research, and written work to be undertaken by the student will be determined in consultation with the instructor.